 ABC has a modest collection of publications relating to birds and their conservation in Africa.
-The Club is not able to lend out the publications but will provide researchers with copies of individual articles (subject to compliance with copyright law) upon application.
+This collection is in the process of being moved from the UK to the AP Leventis Ornithological Research Institute in Nigeria.
 The list of publications can be found here*.
-The last update was 1st January 2014.

 From 1994 to 2004, Peter Lack compiled a supplement to the ABC Bulletin which covers papers and articles published during the year.
 To ensure that these useful references are available to members, ABC will now publish the supplements electronically.
 All of the supplements can be downloaded here in Microsoft Word format.